 - how analytical and transactional databases are setup

 The relationship between the product and the tech team is very important.
 A product person with technical skills will be able to converse with the tech team fluently and build a fruitful relationship.

 If there is one thing that we all need to deal with, it’s change.
 Nobody is immune to change, not us, not even the best ideas or products.
 Change makes us alter our plans and rethink our strategies.
 Most of the time we aren’t sure about what needs to be done?
 Do we accept change or ignore it and move on?

 This is very much applicable when working on the products we build.
 The first version of the product specs (read PRD) and the actual product might not be the same.
 During development, we may not have the actual solution or think of a better solution for the same problem.
 What do we do?

 I am lucky to have a team I feel proud to be a part of.
 Perspectives from all members matters to us.
 We took time to step back, retrospect, and reflect on how things went.

 Our team at Freshflows suggests what changes should be made, even if it means reworking a bunch of features.
 This helped us ultimately build a better product.
 The motive is not to just build a product, it is to build something which provides value, and no one person is responsible, the team is.

-Product prioritization is key to product development.
+Product prioritisation is key to product development.
 I am trying to understand how features make it into the roadmap, and how difficult choices are made – the process of saying NO. User Experience (UX) is an area I would like to improve on and would then try to understand how designers make seemingly complex user journeys simple.
 Another area that I want to talk about is Product usage analytics..
-I would like to learn about and analyze the metrics which can make the product valuable.
+I would like to learn about and analyse the metrics which can make the product valuable.

 And probably a few more as I continue in this journey.